 In nonfermented pickles (fresh pack), cloudiness might indicate spoilage.
 Check the pickles for signs of off-odors and mushiness of the pickles.
 If these signs are absent, the pickles are safe to eat.

 Sometimes the fillers (anti-caking agents) in regular table salt may cause slight cloudiness, so always use pickling salt.

 Hard water might also cause cloudiness.
 If soft water is not available, boil the hard water and let it sit undisturbed overnight.
 Pour off the top portion and use it in the pickling solution.

 Can I ferment pickles in a new plastic garbage can?

 The plastic needs to be food-grade.
 Pickles and sauerkraut can be fermented in large stoneware crocks, large glass jars, or food-grade plastic containers.
 If you’re not sure if a plastic container is safe for food, read its label or contact its manufacturer.
 Another option is to line a questionable container with several thicknesses of food-grade plastic bags.
 Do not use aluminum, copper, brass, galvanized, or iron containers for fermenting pickles or sauerkraut.

 My favorite pickle recipe is from my grandmother and does not call for a boiling water bath process.
 Do I really need to process pickles?

-Processing is necessary for all pickles and relishes to destroy the yeasts, molds and bacteria that may cause the product to spoil and also to inactivate enzymes that could affect color, flavor and texture of the pickled product.
-Process pickled products for the length of time specified in the recipe.
+Processing is necessary for all pickles and relishes to destroy the yeasts, molds, and bacteria that may cause the product to spoil and inactivate enzymes that could affect color, flavor, and texture of the pickled product.
+Process the pickled products for the length of time specified in the recipe.
 If no time is given, process the product for at least 10 minutes.

 Carefully place the filled jars onto a rack in the canner containing hot water.
 The water should be deep enough to cover the jars by at least 1 inch.
 Cover the canner and bring the water to a boil.
 Start counting processing time as soon as the water begins to boil.